 AB: I love it when students see the world differently.
 I have seen kids learn that they can make it in ways they never imagined.
 When they realize this vision, I smile.
 I also really smile when I get to encourage students to cross boundaries that limit their interaction with those that are different from them.
 I take students outside of the comfort of the classroom and take them to neighborhoods that challenge their perceptions of the way life can be.
 When these students begin to embrace these new ways of seeing the world, it is very fulfilling.

 BG: What is it like helping students be successful?

 AB: It feels incredible … especially, when I get to help students to learn how to learn from others.
 That kind of success will transcend their specific skill development and prepare them to enjoy navigating the world for decades.

 BG: What advice would you most like to give students?

 AB: Cross boundaries.
-Go to places that are unfamiliar or uncomfortable and become connected
+Go to places that are unfamiliar or uncomfortable and become

-for unlikely connections.
+we grasp for unlikely connections.

 This question-and-answer video was compiled by Betsy Garbe, a News Services and Social Media student writer in University Advancement and Marketing.